Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 2026 Award

-The Life Matters is a registered charity, approved by the Charity Commission to work in suicide prevention and mental health support.
+The Life Matters is a registered charity, officially approved by the Charity Commission to deliver direct suicide prevention and mental health intervention services across Kent and the wider UK.

 We are proudly affiliated with the National Suicide Prevention Alliance (NSPA), reflecting our commitment to safeguarding, early intervention, and protecting children and young people from self-harm and suicide.